Nutrition & Recipes

 We have partnered with The City of Cleveland to create the Healthy Cleveland 2.0 Nutrition Guidelines, which layout the framework for healthy meal creation.
 These guidelines directly benefit our over 750 partnering agencies who are looking for ways to make their meal programs healthier.
 The guidelines can be found here.

 The Cleveland Clinic has also been a key partner by providing their “Food is Knowledge” nutrition education curriculum for our nutrition educators to utilize.
-Two of the Clinic’s lead Registered Dietitians are also on our Food and Nutrition Advisory Council, which helps shape the direction of our nutrition initiatives.
-Find out more about the “Food is Knowledge” Curriculum here!

 The American Heart Association has given their approval of our nutrition efforts, and considers us one of their primary community nutrition leaders.